 Even more exciting is how schools are thinking outside the box to find absenteeism solutions.
 Unconventional programs are bridging some gaps and inspiring kids to get back into the classroom.
 And in addition to those programs, educators are also seeing better engagement when the physical spaces themselves are more comfortable, customizable, and flexible.
-Consider the benefits of choosing the right school furniture to complement your learning spaces as a method for supporting reduced absenteeism and get inspired by some of the unique ideas other schools are using.
-We'll show you how.

-Introduce high school recess as an incentive
+How can high school recess work as an attendance incentive?

 Another method for addressing chronic absenteeism involves layers of parent-teacher communication.
-Letters home to parents are calling attention to students who miss class.
-In many scenarios, parents are unaware their children are “ditching” at all.
-So, these notes home to parents continue to bring awareness to the issue and prioritize parent conversations about how best to address it.
+Letters home to parents call attention to students who miss class.
+In many scenarios, parents are unaware their children are skipping class at all.
+So, reaching out early and often keeps families in the loop and gives them the chance to address issues before absences become a pattern.
+Schools that implement consistent, structured communication with families tend to see measurable improvements in attendance over time.

 Imagine being a high school student who regularly skips class.
-You decide to go to your English class, and upon entering, your teacher says, “look who decided to join us today.”
-Of course, you know this type of interaction isn't likely to inspire a student to come back to class again.
-But the concept demonstrates how easy it is for faculty and staff to play a role in creating a “welcoming” environment for students.
+You decide to go to your English class, and upon entering, your teacher says, "look who decided to join us today."
+Of course, you know this type of interaction is not likely to inspire a student to come back to class again.
+But the concept demonstrates how easy it is for faculty and staff to play a role in creating a "welcoming" environment for students.

 AP News shared studies that prove kids who can identify with their teachers are more likely to attend class.
 In a Gottfried study, students surveyed said, "It's important for me to see someone who's like me early on, first thing in the day."